Super-stylish designer hotel near a chic French mountain resort, with an excellent spa and a two-Michelin-starred restaurant, plus private chalets”

 All rooms, suites and chalets have space for a baby cot (free of charge), and Prestige Rooms have a single bed (in addition to the double), so would work for a family with 1 young child.
 Two rooms - a Classic and a Prestige - can interconnect, sleeping up to 5 people.

 However the suites and chalets are the best option for families in general, as they're larger and have full kitchens.
 The 1-Bedroom Suites have bunk beds in the living space, and can therefore sleep up to 4 people, while the 2-Bedroom Suites have a private twin room as well as a double.
 The 3-Bedroom Suite has 2 doubles and a twin bedroom.
-The chalets are the most spacious by far, sleeping 8-12 with 3 floors, plenty of communal space and a self-contained ground-floor apartment (great for grandparents or teens).
+The chalets are the most spacious by far, sleeping 6-14, with plenty of communal space and a self-contained ground-floor apartment (great for grandparents or teens).

-Babysitters are available on request (extra cost).
+Babysitters are available on request (extra cost)

 Remember baby and child equipment may be limited or need pre-booking

 Kids' menus are available on request; we suggest Le Bistrot de l'Alpaga is better for families

 - Spa (children welcome before 4pm, when accompanied by an adult.
 No access after 4pm)

 - Shops, including a pharmacy: 5 minutes (Megève)

 - Hospital: 25 minutes (Sallanches)

 Alpaga is located just outside the French resort of Megève in Haute Savoie, southeast France.
 The region borders Italy and Switzerland.
 Geneva is 70km west, Turin is 200km south and Grenoble is 115km southwest.